Chapter 1 Where We’ve Been

-Lately, I’ve been thinking a lot about where I come from.
-It is a bit sad that it took forty years for me to really, truly wonder what it must have been like. . . this aged, black and white scene I carry in the back of my memories about Vietnam, about the island where I was born, about the dirt roads my grandfather rode his motor bike on or how incredibly clear the water was where my dad swam as a boy.
-I hardly feel ashamed that I’ve never really wondered because I never felt the urgency.
-At forty, my life feels pretty full; my days full of life, my heart full of gratitude, my spirit full of hope . . . but something indeed is still missing.
+I turned forty this year.
+I’ve been thinking a lot about where I came from.
+It is a bit sad that it took forty years for me to wonder what it must have been like.
+There are blurry, black and white-tinged scenes I carry in the back of my memories about Vietnam, about the island where I was born, about the dirt roads my grandfather rode his motor bike on or how incredibly clear the water was where my dad swam as a boy.
+How have I not yet felt the shame of never wanting to hear the stories, of never asking more questions or never longing to visit the land my family fled from all of those years ago?

-The idea of staying grounded can mean a few different things. . . what happens when you ground your child?
+The idea of staying grounded can mean a few different things.
+Consider what it means to ground your child?
 It is a punishment that keeps him from his friends, his phone and other diversions.
 When a plane is grounded, it is kept from taking off and usually leads to hundreds of very grumpy moans and groans onboard.

 Yeah, that’s me.
 I felt the hammer of judgment coming through the phone line and was suddenly overcome by embarrassment and shame.
 I’m not sure why I’ve never asked.
-I was kind of in a hurry to get out of the house at seventeen and from that point on . . .
-I’ve never really lived at home again with my parents.
+I was kind of in a hurry to get out of the house at seventeen and from that point on, I’ve never really lived at home again with my parents.
 It’s not the best excuse, but it was the only explanation that I could think of to escape my shame of not knowing more, not asking more questions, not listening to more stories, not needing to know more.

 The search was on.
 I called several libraries and newspapers hoping to find the original article.

 Google sure is impressive!